pregismond/python-project-for-data-engineering/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-0D76A8?style=flat)](https://opensource.org/licenses/Apache-2.0)
 [![Python 3.11](https://img.shields.io/badge/Python-3.11-green.svg)](https://shields.io/)

+## Disclaimer

-This repository contains my final project submission for **[IBM Skills Network - Coursera: Python Project for Data Engineering](https://www.coursera.org/learn/python-project-for-data-engineering)**
+This repository contains my submission for the ***Final Project: Acquiring and processing information on world's largest banks***.
+The original files were provided by the IBM Skills Network as part of the **[Python Project for Data Engineering](https://www.coursera.org/learn/python-project-for-data-engineering)** course on Coursera.

+### Usage

+* You are welcome to use this repository as a reference or starting point for your own project.

+* If you choose to fork this repository, please ensure that you comply with the terms of the Apache License and give proper credit to the original authors.

 ## Objectives